FranciscoKnebel/fcc-stockmarket/README.md

 # fcc-stockmarket

-Stock Market app.
+Stock Market web application.
 The user can create an account and view data from their chosen stocks.
 You can add, remove and change your stocks in real time.

-Uses Highstocks to display charts.
+Uses [yahoo-finance](https://github.com/pilwon/node-yahoo-finance) for obtaining stock data.
+Uses [Highcharts](https://github.com/highcharts/highcharts) to display charts, along with [highcharts-ng](https://github.com/pablojim/highcharts-ng).

 ##### User Stories